-- 5 The main purpose of this simulation is to evaluate to which extent we may be confident about the statistical parameters deduced from a limited number of experimental data samples, namely N = 418 in our case.
-By extending the simulation up to 10 000 runs, we consider different approaches compared to simulation S1 for setting up both signal and noise files.
-Nevertheless, the procedure follows basically the steps listed in Sect.
-4, with some differences with respect to the simulation S1: - i. the noise files with 418 samples each are computed independently from each other by using the statistical parameters (μ_N and σ_N) of a random distribution obeying the LFR fit function (Eq.
-4) with coefficients A and α derived in Sect.
-2, - ii. each composite sample of any series of 418 is derived from Eq.
-(8) with a constant signal amplitude A_2 corresponding to a given value of SNR with a random phase φ{12} where the noise level is the expectation of the global distribution plotted in Fig. 9 (left panel), - iii. the only variable quantity for each series of 418 samples is the value of SNR which is scanned from 0 to 0.6 in a large number of runs (10 000), - 20 iv. for each SNR value, two successive sets of 418 composite samples are averaged in pairs, log-compressed and TM converted, as above.
+- i. the noise files with 418 samples each are computed independently from each other by using the statistical parameters ( $\mu_N$ and $\sigma_N$ ) of a random distribution obeying the LFR fit function (Eq.4) with coefficients A and $\alpha$ derived in Sect.
+2; - ii. each composite sample of any series of 418 is derived from Eq.
+(8) with a constant signal amplitude $A_2$ corresponding to a given value of SNR with a random phase $\varphi{12}$ where the noise level is the expectation of the global distribution plotted in Fig. 9 (left panel); - iii. the only variable quantity for each series of 418 samples is the value of SNR which is scanned from 0 to 0.6 in a large number of runs (10000); and - iv. for each SNR value, two successive sets of 418 composite samples are averaged in pairs, log-compressed and TM converted, as above.

 Each file of 418 samples with different background noise amplitudes, introduced in 10 000 different couples, are computed according to a normal random distribution obeying the LFR function (Eq.
-4) for f = 36 Hz, with the expectation $\mu_N = 30$ mV (r.m.s) and $\sigma_N = 8.7$ mV (r.m.s) at the input of the loop.
+4) for f = 36 Hz, with the expectation $\mu_N = 30$ mV (RMS) and $\sigma_N = 8.7$ mV (RMS) at the input of the loop.
 Because Eq.
 (1) is applied successively in reverse and direct ways, according to the ending remark in Sect.
-4, the output values are slightly smaller, i.e. $\mu_N = 29$ and $\sigma_N = 8.3$ mV.
+4, the output values are slightly smaller (i.e., $\mu_N = 29$ and $\sigma_N = 8.3$ mV).
 Therefore, both sets of values are denoted "in" and "out" respectively in Table 2.
 Note that the same effect holds for the simulation S1.
-From the distributions of μ_N and σ_N samples plotted in Fig. 9 one deduces that the predicted experimental noise (values "out") on Titan's surface in the absence of natural signal should be characterized by the following parameters
+From the distributions of $\mu_N$ and $\sigma_N$ samples plotted in Fig. 9 one deduces that the predicted experimental noise (values "out") on Titan's surface in the absence of natural signal should be characterized by the following parameters

-$\mu_N = 29 \pm 1.5 \,\mathrm{mVr.m.s}$ and $\sigma_N = 8.3 \pm 1 \,\mathrm{mVr.m.s}$.
+$\mu_N = 29 \pm 1.5 \text{ mVRMS}$ and $\sigma_N = 8.3 \pm 1 \text{ mVRMS}$ .
+(10)

-After performing the steps (ii) to (iv), the results are summarized by statistical plots of the distributions of the mean amplitude of composite signal (μ) and of its standard deviation (σ) in Figs. 10 and 11 respectively.
+After performing steps (ii) to (iv), the results are summarized by statistical plots of the distributions of the mean amplitude of composite signal ( $\mu$ ) and of its standard deviation ( $\sigma$ )in Figs. 10 and 11, respectively.
 These distributions allow us to confirm that the most likely range of SNR lies between about 0.2 and 0.35, in good agreement with that derived from simulation S1 (Figs. 6 and 8), although both approaches are using different background noise figures.
 The new information, however, is that the most likely SNR value should be either 0.35 according to the value of the signal composite, or 0.2 according to the standard deviation.
-We interpret such discrepancy as due to much larger uncertainties on the standard deviation σ_n of background noise than on

-- μ_n .
-At the input of simulation S2, we assume $\sigma_n = 8.7 \text{ mV r.m.s}$, with an overall dispersion from 7.5 to 9.75 mV (Fig. 9, right panel and Table 2).
-As a consequence, the standard deviation of the output composite noise exhibits a total spread of 8-9.3 mV (Fig. 11 and Table 2), whereas the presence of the signal reduces significantly this - spread, thanks to the addition of many values around the composite mean.
-Therefore, we should rather trust the distribution of the composite mean plotted in Fig. 10, and consider that the most likely value of SNR lies at about 30%, which reconciles this result with the estimate derived from simulation S1.
+We interpret such discrepancy as due to much larger uncertainties on the standard deviation $\sigma_n$ of background noise than on $\mu_n$ .
+At the input of simulation S2, we assume $\sigma_n = 8.7 \text{ mV RMS}$ , with an overall dispersion from 7.5 to 9.75 mV (Fig. 9 right panel and Table 2).
+As a consequence, the standard deviation of the output composite noise exhibits a total spread of 8-9.3 mV (Fig. 11 and Table 2), whereas the presence of the signal reduces significantly this spread, thanks to the addition of many values around the composite mean.
+Therefore, we should rather trust the distribution of the composite mean plotted in Fig. 10, and consider that the most likely value of SNR lies at about 30 %, which reconciles this result with the estimate derived from simulation S1.